 Luchi needs no introduction.
 We the Bengalis often love to call it Fulko Luchi as it is puffy and round in shape.
 If it is not puffy enough, it is not Luchi.
 As I am writing this and remembering what I had today for breakfast, my mouth is literally watering.
-I have decided to repeat Luchi-Mangsho tomorrow as well 😛
+Today morning it was Luchi-Cholar Dal and it will be Luchi-Mangsho tomorrow 😛

 Although Luchi is easy to make but few tricks needed when you are targeting for perfectly puffy Luchi.
 How perfect your Luchi is going to be entirely depends on the proportion of the ingredients and how you knead the dough.
 The trick is that the number of cups of maida you are taking should be directly proportional to the number of table-spoons of refined oil you are adding to it.
 Also, always use lukewarm water and never fry over high flame.
 To know more, please refer to the recipe below.

 - 3 table-spoon refined oil for dough + more for deep frying

 - lukewarm water, as required

 - In a mixing bowl mix maida, salt and oil together and crumble.
 The trick is, if you hold and press some flour with fist it should come to a shape but should break immediately with a light touch.